 With its Internet Security antivirus suite, Kaspersky manages to pack a wide range of features into a user-friendly interface.
 We particularly liked the ability to customize scans and schedule them well ahead of time.

-Ransomware protection is included in all packages.
+Ransomware protection is included in all Kaspersky packages.

 Kaspersky helps to avoid the dangers posed by ransomware.

-Quick to set up; easy to use
+Quick to set up and easy to use

-Provides plenty of features in a tidy package
+Plenty of features in a tidy package

 Good security scores from both testing labs